 Fugue only scans or enforces the resource types you select.
-If you select different resources, you must update the IAM role so Fugue can access the resource configuration properly.
+If you select different resources, you must update the AWS Identity & Access Management (IAM) role so Fugue can access the resource configuration properly.
 You do this by copying a tightly scoped policy Fugue generates for you and updating the role policy in AWS.

 2. Select the resources you want to update for scan/enforce access.

 3. Scroll down to Connect to AWS Resources and select the Edit Existing AWS IAM Role tab.
 Below it, Fugue generates a policy based on the resources you chose.

 4. Hover over the policy to reveal a “Copy to Clipboard” icon, and copy the policy.

 If that’s the case, you’re done – there’s no need to update your role!